rddefauw/arc322/labs/lab-2/lab-2.md

-# Lab 2: Integrate AmazonMQ
+# Lab 2: Integrate Amazon MQ

 ## Prerequisites

-You must have completed Lab1 successfully.
+You must have completed Lab 1 successfully.
 Each lab builds on the previous lab.

+Switch to the `router` directory in your Cloud 9 IDE.

 ```
-cd ~/environment/arc322/router
+cd ~/environment/amazon-mq-workshop/router
 ```

 ## What are we doing?

-In this lab, we will be integrating AmazonMQ queues to our skeleton project.
+In this lab, we will be integrating Amazon MQ queues to our skeleton project.
 First we will add necessary dependencies to our project and then we will configure a route that just copies messages from one queue to another.

 ## Add dependencies